Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 FL has been recently applied to HAR showing that it can reach an accuracy very close to centralised methods~\cite{chen2020fedhealth}.
 However, all existing solutions assume that each node has complete availability of labeled sensor data.
 This is actually the general setting of existing works based on FL, that in the literature has been primarily considered for fully supervised learning tasks~\cite{kairouz2019advances}.
 While this assumption may be valid for some applications (e.g., the Google approach for keyboard suggestions improvement relies on labeled data implicitly provided by users when typing or confirming suggestions~\cite{hard2018federated}), it is not realistic for applications like HAR where labeled data availability is significantly limited.
 Extending FL to semi-supervised learning is one of the open challenges in this area~\cite{kairouz2019advances}.

 In this work, we propose \acronym: a hybrid semi-supervised and FL framework that enables personalised privacy-aware and scalable HAR based on mobile and wearable devices.
-Differently from existing approaches, \acronym~ considers a limited availability of labeled data.
-In particular, \acronym~ combines active learning and label propagation to provide labels to a significantly large amount of unlabeled data.
-Semi-automatically labeled data are then used by each node to perform local training, thus obtaining the model parameters that are then transmitted to the server that aggregates them using Secure Multiparty Computation.
-Similar to existing approaches, \acronym~ also relies on transfer learning to fine-tune the global model for each user~\cite{wu2020personalized}.
-At the same time, \acronym~ is also designed to generate a global model that generalizes over unseen users.
+Different from the majority of the existing solutions, \acronym\ considers a limited availability of labeled data.
+In particular, \acronym\ combines active learning and label propagation to provide labels to a large amount of unlabeled data.
+Newly labeled data are periodically used by each node to perform local training, thus obtaining the model parameters that are then transmitted to the server that aggregates them using Secure Multiparty Computation. \acronym\ also relies on transfer learning to fine-tune the global model for each user, while generating a global model that generalizes over unseen users.

 Considering the limitations of existing evaluation methodologies for FL applied to HAR~\cite{ek2020evaluation}, we designed a novel evaluation methodology to robustly assess both the generalization and the personalization capabilities of our approach.
-The results of our experimental evaluation on two publicly available datasets show that \acronym~ reaches recognition rates close to state-of-the-art solutions that assume the complete availability of labeled data.
-Moreover, both the generalization and the personalization capabilities of \acronym~ keep increasing over time.
+The results of our experimental evaluation on two publicly available datasets show that \acronym\ reaches recognition rates close to state-of-the-art solutions that assume the complete availability of labeled data.
+Moreover, both the generalization and the personalization capabilities of \acronym\ keep increasing over time.
 Last but not least, the amount of triggered active learning questions is small and acceptable for a real-word deployment.

-To the best of our knowledge, \acronym~ is the first FL framework for HAR that tackles the data scarcity problem.
-Hence, we believe that \acronym~ is a significant step towards realistic deployments of HAR systems based on FL.
-Even if we evaluated \acronym~ only considering as target application activity recognition based on mobile and wearable devices, our method can also be applied to other HAR applications (e.g., HAR in smart-homes with environmental sensors) and more generally to other human-centered domains characterized by low availability of labeled data~\footnote{We better characterize the generality of our approach in Section~\ref{subsec:generality}.}.
+To the best of our knowledge, \acronym\ is the first FL framework for HAR that tackles the data scarcity problem while considering personalization.
+Hence, we believe that \acronym\ is a significant step towards realistic deployments of HAR systems based on FL.